adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 The intersection of technology and traditional industries offers fertile ground for innovation, but success requires humility, persistence, and genuine respect for the wisdom embedded in established practices.
 My FarmPlus experience taught me that the most profound innovations often emerge not from disrupting traditional industries, but from thoughtfully enhancing them with modern capabilities.

 _What began as an evening conversation over chai evolved into a genuine startup experience that taught us invaluable lessons about entrepreneurship and opened our eyes to technology's incredible potential for transforming traditional industries.
-Not bad for what started as a Tuesday night study break._
+Not bad for a Tuesday night study break._

 {% include figure.liquid loading="eager" path="assets/img/WCboys.png" class="img-fluid rounded z-depth-1" %}